prashanthgrebel/k8s/README.md

 * # Labels and Selector:-
 They are used to connect kubernetes services with a kubernetes pod.
 Labels are any key-value pairs that are used to identify that pod.
 The pod gets its label through the deployment which is like a blueprint for the pod before the pod is created.
 The Selector matches the label.

+# Deployments:
+A Kubernetes Deployment tells Kubernetes how to create or modify instances of the pods that hold a containerized application.
+Deployments can help to efficiently scale the number of replica pods, enable the rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary

+   # * Features:
+  * Rolling Update:
+        Rolling updates allow Deployments' update to take place with zero downtime by incrementally updating Pods instances with new ones.
+The new Pods will be scheduled on Nodes with available resources.